Requirements for the Bachelor of Arts (B.A.) in Biology

-The Biology Department offers a two-semester introductory sequence of courses that combine both lecture and laboratory components: either BIOL 2010-2040 or BIOL 2100 & 2200.
+The Biology Department offers a two-semester introductory sequence of courses that combine both lecture and laboratory components: BIOL 2100 & 2200.
 These courses are required for biology majors and partially satisfy most prehealth biology requirements.
-Biology AP Credit: Students who scored a 5 on the AP Biology examination, or at least a 6 on upper-level examinations in the International Baccalaureate Program, will receive 8 credit hours for BIOL 2100 and BIOL 2200.‡ Students who have completed BME 2104 with a minimal grade of C- are exempt from taking BIOL 2100.
+Biology AP Credit: Students who scored a 5 on the AP Biology examination, or at least a 6 on upper-level examinations in the International Baccalaureate Program, will receive 8 credit hours for BIOL 2100 and BIOL 2200.
+Students who have completed BME 2104 with a minimal grade of C- are exempt from taking BIOL 2100.
 Note that credit for BME 2104 does not provide actual credit for BIOL 2100.
 (Note: BME 2104 does not count towards the 102 credits in the College required for the degree, and it does not satisfy the Natural Science and Mathematics requirement for the College.)

 Majors are required to complete two semesters of introductory chemistry with lab.
 The chemistry requirement may be satisfied by completing CHEM 1410, 1420, 1411, and 1421, or CHEM 1810, 1820, 1811, and 1821, or CHEM 1610, 1620, 1611, and 1621.
 Students with AP chemistry credit for 1410 and 1420 must still complete the laboratory courses (1411 plus 1421 or 1811 plus 1821 or 1611 plus 1621, or two higher level lab courses).
 Students planning a career in the biological sciences are also strongly advised to take two semesters of organic chemistry with lab.

 Math and Physics